 The moment you sign on the dotted line and officially become a home owner is one of the most gratifying times in life.
 Although it’s not always important to have perfect credit, most lenders will approve a loan, set interest rates or outright deny an application primarily based on your credit score.
 Due to this fact, any future home owner should understand the importance of credit reports and how they factor into the process of applying for financing a home in Corpus Christi.
-Even if your credit score isn’t the best, there are several ways you can fix bad credit in order to qualify to buy a house.
+Even if your credit score isn’t the best, there are several ways you can fix bad credit in order to qualify to buy a house in Corpus Christi.

 Here are four important tips that will help you have a clear understanding of where your credit currently stands, and steps you can take to improve your credit score.

 Discover your Credit Rating

 Before you can make repairs to your credit, it’s important to start with a baseline.
 This is accomplished by contacting the three primary credit agencies that most lenders in Corpus Christi use to approve a mortgage application.
 Equifax, Experian and TransUnion are required by US Federal Law to provide a consumer with a free credit report annually upon their request.
 In order to expedite this process, it’s a good idea to visit AnnualCreditReport.com where you can order all three reports directly.

 Although the annual credit report is free, these credit agencies will charge a nominal fee, ranging from $7.00 to $10.00 to provide you with their credit score.
 The detailed credit report from each reporting agency will document any open credit accounts, credit accounts that have gone to collection, or negative credit information that is linked to your individual social security number.
 Having access to this detailed information will provide you with a starting point in which to make repairs to your credit.
 If you’re having difficulty accessing your credit report, there are many home builders in Corpus Christi that can help you gain this valuable data.

 Investigate Mistakes and Contact Creditors to Make Corrections